knative/eventing/docs/registry/README.md

     The Registry is a list of EventTypes.
 Having said that, the `Event Consumer` could also (if it has the proper RBAC permissions) list Event Sources (e.g., `kubectl get crds -l eventing.knative.dev/source=true`), but that list is not part of what we call
     Registry here.
-The idea behind the fields in the EventType CRD is to have all the necessary information there in order to create a Triggers, thus, in most cases, the `Event Consumer` shouldn't have to list Sources.
+The idea behind the fields in the EventType CRD is to have all the necessary information there in order to create Triggers, thus, in most cases, the `Event Consumer` shouldn't have to list Sources.

 -  I wonder if the Event Source populating the Registry should happen when the Event Source is loaded into the system, meaning when the Event Source's CRD is installed (not when an instance of the CRD is created).